-This guide has everything you need to know about Payment Processing Aggregation.
+This Merchant Account Aggregator Guide has everything you need to know about Payment Processing Aggregation.
 Whether you are a High Risk Merchant or not, but need to understand Aggregators, you’re at the right place.

 Merchant Aggregator versus Direct MIDs